 - Visual Stability Cumulative Layout Shift

-These, along with other factors, form part of the Page Experience ranking factor.
+These and other factors form part of the Page Experience ranking factor.
 So yes, Page Speed is now a ranking factor.

 The remainder of this article requires updating to reflect the new Page Experience Update.
 Further information on Core Web vitals is coming soon.